 So by shunning fast fashion, by means of buying sustainable and environmentally friendly apparel, or better still purchasing or sourcing second hand clothing, you’ll significantly reduce your carbon footprint, while also looking rather dapper in ecological or retro threads.

 Livestock and their byproducts account for at least 32,000 million tons of CO2 per year, or 51% of all worldwide greenhouse gas emissions, which is significantly more than the combined exhaust fumes from all modes of transportation put together.
-And these emissions for animal agriculture are projected to increase 80% by 2050!
+And these emissions for animal agriculture are projected to increase 80% by 2050 unless more sustainable food production systems are widely adopted.

-The meat and dairy industry is also responsible for up to 91% of Amazon deforestation (grazing land and feed crops), which results in the extinction of over 130 plant, insect, and animal species every day.
-This alarming list of statistics goes on, but it needn’t be like this, and with the ever-increasing range of exceptional vegan and veggie options in our supermarkets and eateries, there really is no excuse!
+The meat and dairy industry is also responsible for up to 91% of Amazon deforestation (grazing land and feed crops), which results in the extinction of unique plant, insect, and animal species.
+This alarming list of statistics goes on, but it needn’t be like this, and with the ever-increasing range of exceptional vegan and veggie options in our supermarkets and eateries, the choice is getting easier to reduce your meat and diary intake.

 Each day, a person who eats a vegan diet saves 1,100 gallons of water, 20kgs of grain, 30 sq ft of forested land, 9kgs of CO2, and one animal’s life.
-But if going vegan really isn’t an option at the moment, adopting a pescatarian diet or choosing white over red meat, will also greatly reduce one’s carbon footprint.
+But if going vegan really isn’t an option at the moment, try to source wild meat from sustainable agriculture such as Knepp Wildland.
+Adopting a pescatarian diet, flexitarian diet, or choosing white over red meat; shopping locally and seasonally; and reducing your food waste will also greatly reduce your footprint.

 Gone are the days when reusing jam jars and recycling tin cans was enough to save the planet.
-To make real environmental change and really reduce one’s carbon footprint, it’s high time we all started living plastic free.
+To make real environmental change and really reduce one’s carbon footprint, it’s high time we all started living plastic free or adopting a zero waste lifestyle.

 By refusing single-use plastic, we as individuals can make a significant dent in these figures.